NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ### Hosting the app with a web server

-We can not just open this HTML page in a web browser, as the embedded JavaScript file can only be loaded when it is hosted by a web server.
+In order to display the HTML page in a web browser we will need a web server because the embedded JavaScript file can only be loaded in this way.
+We will use Python [http.server](https://docs.python.org/3/library/http.server.html) module for this. hosted by a web server.
 Python3 ships with a built-in web server ``http.server``, we will use it to host all files on port 8000.